‘Israeli warning’: Beirut bombing sparks anger, fear in Lebanon

 “I don’t think an all-out war is something that neither most Lebanese want nor the political leaders of Hezbollah prefer,” Saifeddine told Al Jazeera.
 “But I do believe Hezbollah will escalate.
 However, they will escalate within certain rules of engagement that may not elicit a major response from Israel.”

-Ronnie Chattah, a Lebanese commentator and the son of former Economy Minister Mohammad Chattah, who was killed in a car bomb in 2019 that many accuse Hezbollah of conspiring, also said that neither Hezbollah nor Iran wants a major war.
+Ronnie Chatah, a Lebanese commentator and the son of former Finance Minister Mohammad Chatah, who was killed in a car bomb in 2013 that many accuse Hezbollah of conspiring, also said that neither Hezbollah nor Iran wants a major war.

 “For Iran, keeping Hezbollah in Lebanon is more important than Hamas in Lebanon,” he told Al Jazeera.
 “Hezbollah remains [Iran’s] crown jewel and testing the limits of that crown jewel is not something that I think Iran wants to do right now.”